 Coming out of lockdown

-On 9th March I drove in the evening to my partner‘s place, which is 170 km away from where I live.
+On the evening of 9th March, I drove to my partner‘s place 170 km away from where I live.
 It was an eerie drive as the roads were already empty although it was early Monday evening.
-The lockdown was imminent people were scared.
+The lockdown was imminent; people were scared.
 I stayed with Joe for 11 weeks during the lockdown.
 I was out in the country, worked on my thesis, occasionally went shopping, saw no one and otherwise watched how the world dealt with the pandemic.

 On Tuesday, 26th May, I returned to Freiburg, my hometown in the south-west of Germany.
 Everything was the same, but different.
 What have I learnt during the lockdown?